SEYCHELLES, MAURITIUS, RODRIGUES & RÉUNION BIRDING TOUR: DETAILED ITINERARY

-The Echo Parakeet is the rarest of these three species.
+The Echo Parakeet is now the rarest of these three species.
 Ousted from many areas by the very similar introduced Ring-necked Parakeet, it was for many years thought to be only a subspecies of the latter and its plight consequently ignored.

 We will also have time to look at the birds of the cultivated lowlands, the majority of which are introduced species, such as Striated (or Green-backed) Heron, Malagasy Turtle Dove, Zebra and Spotted Doves, Mascarene Martin, Red-whiskered Bulbul, Village Weaver, Red Fody, Yellow-fronted Canary, Common Waxbill, Common Myna and House Crow.

-As well as exploring the native forests, we will drive to the northwestern corner of the island and embark on a boat trip to Round Island and Serpent Island.
+Seychelles, Mauritius, Rodrigues & Réunion: Day 9 After spending the morning exploring the native forests, we will drive to the northwestern corner of the island and embark on a boat trip to Round Island and Serpent Island.
 These two small uninhabited islands lie to the north of Mauritius.

 Once we have passed through the reef we will see the first Sooty Terns and Brown Noddies.
 Wedge-tailed Shearwaters pass alongside and, if we are lucky, dolphins will play in the bow wave whilst glittering silver flying fish explode from the sea and glide over the crests of the waves.
 As we approach Serpent Island we will see clouds of terns rising above the barren rocky slopes.
 Here Lesser Noddies nest alongside Sooty Terns and Brown Noddies.
-White-tailed and Red-tailed Tropicbirds hang in the updraughts above the sheer cliffs and a small colony of Masked Boobies huddle together on the windward side of the island.
+White-tailed and Red-tailed Tropicbirds hang in the updraughts above the sheer cliffs and a colony of Masked Boobies huddle together on the windward side of the island.

-Round Island has seen successful efforts by conservationists to exterminate the island’s rat and feral rabbit population, in an attempt to save both the native vegetation and allow smaller seabirds to breed more successfully.
+Round Island has seen successful efforts by conservationists to exterminate the island’s feral rabbit population, in an attempt to save both the native vegetation and allow smaller seabirds to breed more successfully.
 The island is home to several species of endemic reptiles, including skinks, geckos and a sand boa, as well as two endemic palms.

-Seychelles, Mauritius & Réunion: Day 11 The dramatically mountainous, volcanic island of Réunion has the status of a department of France, rather curiously misplaced in the middle of the Indian Ocean.
-The way of life is very French with pavement cafés and a distinctly French cuisine.
+Seychelles, Mauritius, Rodrigues & Réunion: Day 11 The dramatically mountainous, volcanic island of Réunion has the status of a department of France, rather curiously misplaced in the middle of the Indian Ocean.
+The way of life is very French with pavement cafés and distinctly French cuisine.
 The red-tiled houses that dot the slopes would not look out of place in Provence and even some of the scenery could have come straight from the south of France.

 The natural forest cover on Réunion is much more extensive than on Mauritius and it is a delight to walk along the peaceful trails through the luxuriant vegetation rich in tree ferns and epiphytic orchids.
 Here we will look for the endemic birds of the island.

-Our tour ends this evening at Réunion.
+Our tour ends around midday at Réunion airport.